shadmanul/universal-acl/README.md

 ```
 #### Arguments
 ```
-effect      {String}    [allow/deny] if allowed then user can access listed resources.                             vice versa resources   {Array}
+effect      {String}    [allow/deny] if allowed then user can access listed resources.
+                        if denied then user can not access listed resources. resources   {Array}
 action      {String}    url path
                         examples: